 Graffiti conjures images of unruly teens with spray paint cans tagging bridges and walls under the cover of darkness.
-Baltimore’s Graffiti Alley is a vast departure from graffiti in its usual form.
+Graffiti Alley Baltimore is a vast departure from graffiti in its usual form.
 Instead, it’s a legal art space where Baltimore’s street art community can share their work without fear of prosecution.

 The Station North Arts and Entertainment District hosts Graffiti Alley.
 It is an L-shaped gauntlet of vibrant art.
 It is constantly changing and conveying the visions of its contributing artists in new ways.